 To be eligible for a CL you must:

-Nurses, midwives and allied health professionals should reference the HEE/NIHR Integrated Clinical Academic Programme.
+Nurses, midwives and allied health professionals should reference the NHSE/NIHR Integrated Clinical Academic Programme.

 The NIHR will recognise locally funded posts developed by IAT partnerships providing they meet the following criteria relating to the appointment and support for doctors and/or dentists in schemes that:

 - Offer 3 year ACF (4 years for GPs) and 4 year CL appointments with 25% and 50% protected academic training, respectively

 - Provide access to formal training in research methods and research governance

 - Have a joint clinical and academic Annual Review of Competence Progression (ARCP)

 - Provide similar supervision/mentorship arrangements for ACF and CL appointees

 - Offer a £1k per annum travel bursary to attend conferences.

 Individuals in NIHR recognised locally funded posts will be classed as NIHR Academy members.